-Cover your belongings that are in the attic.
+Cover your belongings that are in the attic for the roof replacement

 During your roof replacement project, many installers will be walking across your roof, and pounding it with their hammers.
 Small debris and dust may fall int the attic space during your new roof installation.

 Your personal items can be kept cleaner if you cover them up with drop sheets or old sheet until the roofers are finished with the job.
 Be prepared to need to do a bit of light vacuuming in those areas after the construction job is done.

 Move patio furniture and grills away from your work zone.

 A garage or shed is the best place for outside items like potted plants, lawn ornaments, patio furniture, and grills while they roofers are installing your new roof.

 If you don’t have a lot of on-site storage, you might want to place those items together in part of the yard that is safely away from your work zone.